 - Or you can espalier a fruit tree on a trellis like a fan

-- There are also mini roses that will not only provide beautiful blooms but also beautiful scents
+- There are also mini roses that will not only provide beautiful blooms and scents but also the petals can make a delicious tea!

 - There are vegetable plants that stay small such as lettuces, some greens and fruits such as strawberries that don’t take up much space in relation to what they are able to produce